autocrypt/autocrypt/doc/level1.rst

 It is a common use case to send an encrypted mail to a group of recipients.
 To ensure that these recipients can encrypt messages when replying to that same group, the keys of all recipients can be included in the encrypted payload.
+This does not include BCC recipients, which by definition must not be revealed to other recipients.

 The ``Autocrypt-Gossip`` header has the format as the ``Autocrypt`` header (see `autocryptheaderformat`_).
 Its ``addr`` attribute